bernyhas/forkify-API/README.md

 Recipe application with custom recipe uploads.

-click the link below and from there you can search any recipe as below
+click the link below and from there you can search any recipe as below word key

 carrot
 broccoli